redis/redis-doc/topics/whos-using-redis.md

 * [AngiesList.com](https://github.com/angieslist/al-redis)
 * [GraphBug](http://graphbug.com/)
 * [SwarmIQ](http://www.swarmiq.com/) uses Redis as a caching / indexing layer for rapid lookups of chronological and ranked messages.
+* [Expicient Inc](http://www.expicient.com/) Uses redis in ExMobility CMS component as a message queue with celery.

 This list is incomplete.
 If you're using Redis and would like to be listed, [send a pull request](https://github.com/antirez/redis-doc).